CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

     ![06](media/New-image14.png)

-1.In the **New Container** popup, enter the following values for each setting and leaving all remaining settings to their default values.
+1. In the **New Container** popup, enter the following values for each setting and leaving all remaining settings to their default values.

     | **Setting** | **Value** |
     | :--- | :--- |